 Please allow 2 weeks to receive a borrowing card and for activation of your borrowing privileges.
 Processing of the eID may take several weeks.

 If you are a current VCU employee or student, you already have library benefits and do not need to request an alumni borrower’s card.
 Not sure if you currently have library borrowing privileges?
 Contact email@example.com before filling out the form linked above.
 If you are about to graduate, please wait until your current library privileges expire before requesting alumni borrowing privileges.

 There's a lot of great -- and often scholarly -- information available for free online.
 A sampling of sources is listed on the Electronic Resources page.
 Also on that page is information about Loansome Doc, a fee-based service for obtaining articles found in PubMed from VCU Libraries.

 Virginia's public libraries and community colleges offer borrowing privileges to Virginia residents with a photo ID (usually a driver's license).
-Take a look at the Borrowing page for more information.

 Purchase a printing card at the Information Desk for $5 and add money to the card as needed.
 OnePrint Stations which print, scan, and copy are available on all floors.